apache/calcite/TUTORIAL.md

 <code>EMPS</code> and <code>DEPTS</code> in the current
 <code>SALES</code> schema, and <code>COLUMNS</code> and
 <code>TABLES</code> in the system <code>metadata</code> schema.
 The
-system tables are always present in Optiq, but the other tables are provided by the specific implementation of the schema; in this case, the <code>EMPS</code> and <code>DEPTS</code> tables are based on the
+system tables are always present in Calcite, but the other tables are provided by the specific implementation of the schema; in this case, the <code>EMPS</code> and <code>DEPTS</code> tables are based on the
 <code>EMPS.csv</code> and <code>DEPTS.csv</code> files in the
 <code>target/test-classes</code> directory.

-Let's execute some queries on those tables, to show that Optiq is providing a full implementation of SQL.
+Let's execute some queries on those tables, to show that Calcite is providing a full implementation of SQL.
 First, a table scan:

 ```bash